Dear readers of ADxS.org, please forgive the disruption.

 • Inattention

-A high 2D:4D ratio (i.e., low prenatal testosterone exposure) correlated with
+A high 2D:4D ratio (i.e. low prenatal testosterone exposure) correlated with

 • prosocial behavior

-• only for girls of school enrollment age88
+• only for girls of school age91

-Decreased prenatal and postnatal estrogen levels also appear to correlate with ADHD symptoms.
+Reduced prenatal and postnatal estrogen levels also appear to correlate with ADHD symptoms.

 • visual-motor integration